Tensor Products of Convex Cones: Many examples where the projective and injective cone differ

-In the infinite-dimensional setting, the question of whether or not the projective cone $\minwedge{E_+}{F_+}$ is dense in the injective cone $\maxwedge{E_+}{F_+}$ has attracted some attention.
-For locally convex lattices $E$ and $F$, Birnbaum \cite[Proposition 3]{Birnbaum} proved that $\minwedge{E_+}{F_+}$ is dense in $\maxwedge{E_+}{F_+}$ in the projective topology (and therefore in every coarser topology), and followed this by an example showing that this is not true for all ordered locally convex spaces (not necessarily lattice ordered).
-In general, however, this problem does not appear to be well understood.
+Another question which has attracted a lot of attention is to determine under which circumstances the projective cone $\minwedge{E_+}{F_+}$ is dense in the injective cone $\maxwedge{E_+}{F_+}$.
+For locally convex lattices $E$ and $F$, Birnbaum \cite[Prop.{} 3]{Birnbaum} proved that $\minwedge{E_+}{F_+}$ is dense in $\maxwedge{E_+}{F_+}$ in the projective topology (and therefore in every coarser topology), and followed this by an example showing that this is not true for all ordered locally convex spaces (not necessarily lattice ordered).
+In general, however, the infinite-dimensional version of this problem does not appear to be well understood.

-Inspired by recent results in the theory of operator systems (\cite[Theorem 4.7]{Fritz-Netzer-Thom}, \cite{Huber-Netzer}), this paper attempts to get a grip on this problem in the finite-dimensional setting.
-In light of \autoref{thm:intro:closure}, the projective cone $\minwedge{E_+}{F_+}$ is dense in the injective cone $\maxwedge{E_+}{F_+}$ if and only if $\minwedge{\overline{E_+}}{\overline{F_+}} = \maxwedge{\overline{E_+}}{\overline{F_+}}$, so the problem can be reduced to the case where $E_+$ and $F_+$ are closed.
-We show that for most pairs of closed, proper, and generating convex cones, the projective and injective cones differ.
-Hence, in the infinite-dimensional setting, one should not expect the projective cone to be dense in the injective cone.
+A lot more is known in the finite-dimensional setting (with closed, proper and generating cones), where various results in this direction have been obtained since the 1970s.
+Here $\minwedge{E_+}{F_+}$ is automatically closed whenever $E_+$ and $F_+$ are closed (by the results from \mysecref{sec:intro:finite-dimensional}), so the question is whether or not the projective and injective cones are equal.

+Let $E$ and $F$ be finite-dimensional spaces, and let $E_+ \subseteq E$, $F_+ \subseteq F$ be closed, proper and generating convex cones.
+We say that $E_+$ is a \emph{simplex cone} (or \emph{Yudin cone}) if it is generated by a basis (or equivalently, if there is a linear isomorphism $E \cong \R^n$ that identifies $E_+$ with the standard cone $\R_{\geq 0}^n$).

+In the 1970s, Barker showed that $\minwedge{E_+}{F_+} = \maxwedge{E_+}{F_+}$ whenever $E_+$ or $F_+$ is a simplex cone \cite{Barker-monotone}, and conversely conjectured that $E_+$ or $F_+$ must be a simplex cone whenever $\minwedge{E_+}{F_+} = \maxwedge{E_+}{F_+}$ \cite[p.{} 277]{Barker-survey}.
+His conjecture remained open for a very long time, but partial results were obtained by Barker and Loewy \cite[Prop.{} 3.1]{Barker-Loewy}, who proved the conjecture when $F_+ = E_+\algdual$, and by Poole \cite[Thm.{} 5.15]{Poole-dissertation}, who proved it when $E_+$ and $F_+$ are polyhedral.
+More recently, Huber and Netzer \cite{Huber-Netzer} proved the conjecture when $E_+$ is a positive semidefinite cone and $F_+$ is a polyhedral cone (or vice versa).